Maybe we need to rethink the 'predict and position' future-proofing model.

 Five issues in and the world is already changing.
 Education Minister Simon Birmingham says that the government will consider bringing former tradies and nurses into teaching with changes to the registration process.
 Read More

 I approach my curriculum planning in the way I approach much of my life: I work out what I want to achieve and then I work out how to do it so I keep a short note on my computer’s desktop reminding me what it is I want to achieve.
 Read More

 I honestly believe that we are beyond keeping our best lesson plans for ourselves.
 Yes, you might take my unit of work and give it to a graduate and that saves you from hiring me at the top pay scale and… Read More

-I don’t know what they’re actually called.
-This works for me.
-Every issue I will profile a useful Twit, for you to build up a collection of people to follow.
-Steve Brophy is Director of ICT and eLearning at Ivanhoe Grammar, is the Co-Host of TeachTechPlay and is also Co-Host of the Design and Play podcast Read More
+I don’t know what they’re actually called but every issue I will profile a useful Twit, for you to build up a collection of people to follow.
+Deb Hicks is an ICT coach and began tweeting to share resources and develop a personal learning network.
+Read More

 Get in quick or miss out; the nominations for the 2018 Prime Minister’s Prizes for Science entries close in less than three weeks and the upside is pretty sweet, prize money ranges from $50,000 up to $250,000.
 Read More

 The new Ballarat Tech School has opened, giving students from 15 secondary schools in Ballarat access to the latest technology and innovative learning programs.
 Read More

 Everyone’s favourite, well mine anyway, Terminator was the one who assumed the persona of a policeman, you know the one who could fashion a horrible poker out of a finger and do unspeakable things to people.
 Guess what?...
 Read More